ControlCplusControlV/Foundry-Yulp/README.md

 First, the file imports `ISimpleStore.sol` as well as the `YulpDeployer.sol` contract.

 To deploy the contract, simply create a new instance of `YulpDeployer` and call `YulpDeployer.deployContract(fileName)` method, passing in the file name of the contract you want to deploy.
 In this example, `SimpleStore` is passed in to deploy the `SimpleStore.Yulp` contract.
-The `deployContract` function compiles the Yulp contract and deploys the newly compiled bytecode, returning the address that the contract was deployed to.
+The `deployContract` function compiles the Yul+ contract and deploys the newly compiled bytecode, returning the address that the contract was deployed to.

 The deployed address is then used to initialize the ISimpleStore interface.
-Once the interface has been initialized, your Yulp contract can be used within Foundry like any other Solidity contract.
+Once the interface has been initialized, your Yul+ contract can be used within Foundry like any other Solidity contract.

-To test any Yulp contract deployed with YulpDeployer, simply run `forge test --ffi`.
+To test any Yul+ contract deployed with YulpDeployer, simply run `forge test --ffi`.
 You can use this command with any additional flags.
 For example: `forge test --ffi -f <url> -vvvv`.

 ```js